 A: The initial filing fee for the probate process is $435.
 However, depending on the length of the asset division process, the amount you pay for your probate can vary.
 For example, hearings lasting around seven to eight months will inevitably cost less than those lasting closer to two years.
 Fees for an estate lawyer vary from practice to practice.

 The Flanigan Law Group for California Probate

 The nature of California’s probate process is complex and can be confusing for those without an in-depth understanding of the process.
-Before beginning the probate process, securing a lawyer to help gather your loved one’s estate is crucial for a smooth division of assets.
+Before beginning the probate process, securing an Orange County Probate Attorney to help gather your loved one’s estate is crucial for a smooth division of assets.
 At The Flanigan Law Group, our team is well-versed in California estate law and can help make the process easy to understand for you and your family.
 For more information on our services, including a full list of our practice areas, contact us today.